 Londoners are noted for punctuality and good manners, so do not be surprised if lateness draws unwelcome attention to such inconsiderate behavior.
 All class activities will start on schedule, we will not wait for stragglers.
 Late students make the mistaken assumption that their preferences are more important than others, who should be kept waiting.
-No. Students who are late are being incredibly disrespectful of others.
+No. Students who are late are being incredibly disrespectful of others and risk being left behind.
 I am a stickler for punctuality-barring an emergency, I will always be on time (early).
 Same should apply to you.